A Guide to Inventory Planning

 Predictions for the Future of Inventory Planning

 While the consumer choice economy is inevitable, there are also predictions for a more automated future.
-Many with planning experience argue that machine learning algorithms don’t understand retail problems and, therefore, could never take over the role of the inventory planner, but it’s likely systems will continue to evolve, providing for more automation and visibility to better help planners do their jobs effectively.
+Many with planning experience argue that machine learning algorithms don’t understand retail problems and, therefore, could never take over the role of the inventory planner, but it’s likely systems will continue to evolve, providing for more automation and visibility in retail operations management to better help planners do their jobs effectively.

 While inventory planning may seem daunting, it doesn’t need to be.
 With the right person and the right tools, it’s much easier to make informed, data-driven inventory plans.
 The strongest approach to effective inventory planning requires a nimble, scalable, and integrated inventory management software solution with the ability to empower an analytical, insightful planner.